awslabs/deequ/README.md

 CompletenessConstraint(Completeness(productName)): Value: 0.8 does not meet the requirement!
 PatternConstraint(containsURL(description)): Value: 0.4 does not meet the requirement!
 ```
 The test found that our assumptions are violated!
-Only 4 out of 5 (80%) of the values of the `productName` attribute are non-null and only 2 out of 5 (40%) values of the `description` attribute contained a url.
+Only 4 out of 5 (80%) of the values of the `productName` attribute are non-null and only 2 out of 5 (40%) values of the `description` attribute did contain a url.
 Fortunately, we ran a test and found the errors, somebody should immediately fix the data :)

 ## More examples

-Our library contains much more functionaliy than what we showed in the basic example.
+Our library contains much more functionality than what we showed in the basic example.
 We are in the process of adding [more examples](src/main/scala/com/amazon/deequ/examples/) for its advanced features.
 So far, we showcase the following functionality:

  * [Persistence and querying of computed metrics of the data with a MetricsRepository](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/metrics_repository_example.md)
  * [Data profiling](https://github.com/awslabs/deequ/blob/master/src/main/scala/com/amazon/deequ/examples/data_profiling_example.md) of large data sets